Nesterov Finds GRAAL: Optimal and Adaptive Gradient Method for Convex Optimization: Adaptive Gradient Method with Nesterov Acceleration

 In the case where GD is used, that is, $x_{k+1} = x_k - \eta_k \nabla f_k(x_k)$, we can choose $\alpha_k = 2/(k+2)$ and $\ox_{k+1} = \alpha_k x_{k+1}+ (1-\alpha_k)\ox_k$, which gives the STM algorithm \citep{gasnikov2016universal}, a variant of AGD.
 However, we use the definition in \cref{eq:f_k} as it substantially simplifies the development of \Cref{alg}.

 \textbf{GRAAL extrapolation.} We use the extrapolation step of GRAAL in combination with the interpretation of Nesterov acceleration above.
 It can be summarized as follows:

 where $\theta > 0$ is the extrapolation parameter.
 GRAAL uses extrapolation for two reasons.
 First, the vanilla gradient method does not work for VI as it diverges even on simple bilinear min-max problems \citep{daskalakis2017training}.
 Hence, the extragradient method \citep{korpelevich1976extragradient,mishchenko2020revisiting} or methods with extrapolation \citep{daskalakis2017training,malitsky2020forward,kovalev2022accelerated} are typically used.
-Second, to the best of our understanding, the particular type of extrapolation used by GRAAL plays a key role in its adaptive capabilities.
-In particular, it is unclear whether our results can be obtained with different baseline algorithms.
-This remains an interesting open question.
+Second, and more importantly, to the best of our knowledge, the particular type of extrapolation used by GRAAL plays a key role in its adaptive capabilities.
+In particular, it is an open question whether our results can be obtained with a different baseline algorithm.

 \textbf{Problem: choosing $\alpha_k$.} Although it may seem that the tools described above are already enough to obtain \Cref{alg}, one issue remains.
 The interpretation of \citet{kovalev2024linear} combined with the GRAAL step in \cref{eq:extrapolation} suggests that one should choose $\ox_{k+1} = \alpha_k \hx_k + (1-\alpha_k)\ox_k$.
 However, this would require that the parameters $\alpha_k$ satisfy the following inequality:\footnote{More details on \cref{eq:alpha_eta} are available in the works of \citet{kovalev2024linear,kovalev2025sgd}.}